 Tahoe School FAQ

 The Tahoe School began as a grass roots movement of parents and students dedicated to bringing Waldorf education to the Truckee area.
-In January of 2018, Golden Valley Charter Schools was invited to write and manage the Tahoe Truckee Waldorf School charter with the plan to open a Transitional Kindergarten through second grade Tuition-Free Public Waldorf School in Truckee in September of 2018.
+In January of 2018, Golden Valley Charter Schools was invited to write and manage the Tahoe Truckee Waldorf charter with the plan to open a Transitional Kindergarten through second grade Tuition-Free Public Waldorf School in Truckee in September of 2018.
 The school will grow to be TK-8th grade.
-The new name of the school is now The Golden Valley Tahoe School and is located on 908 Northstar Drive in Truckee.
+The new name of the school is now The Golden Valley Tahoe School and is located in Truckee.

-The Golden Valley community will continue the Tahoe Truckee Waldorf School grass roots commitment to the values of Waldorf education and will foster the growth and sustainability of the school in a thoughtful way.
-Golden Valley Charter Schools looks forward to expanding the reach of public Waldorf opportunities in the Northern California region and many more years serving the children and families in the greater Sacramento and Placer County area.
+The Golden Valley community will continue the Tahoe Truckee Waldorf grass roots commitment to the values of Waldorf education and will foster the growth and sustainability of the school in a thoughtful way.
+Golden Valley Charter Schools looks forward to expanding the reach of public Waldorf opportunities in the Northern California region and many more years serving the children and families in the greater Sacramento and Placer County areas.

 What credentials are required of the class teachers? +